solar-z/solar-z/README.md

 - 🌱 major in Information Engineering.
 - 👯 look to collaborate on C++ or Java Projects.
 - 🤔 look for an intern job.
-- ⚡ play for fun: BattleField, World of Warships, Nintendo Switch Games..